 Depending on whom you ask, the for sale by owner model — also known as FSBO, pronounced “fizz-bow” — can be a terrific money-saving way to sell your home.
 Or, it can be fraught with headaches and actually net you less profit at the end of the transaction.

-Here are some things to consider when deciding whether for sale by owner is right for you.
+Those who have sold a home before may find it easy, while newbies may be quickly overwhelmed.
+Here are some things to consider when deciding whether FSBO is right for you.

-What does for sale by owner (FSBO) mean?
+What does for sale by owner mean?